Hstellar/Conversational_Question_Anwering_System/FlowQA/README.md

 ## Steps to run the code for FlowQA model(lightweight) using small dataset
 #### Step 1:
+Installs all required files for the experiment.
 ```shell
 ./download.sh
 ```
-Installs all required files for the experiment.
 #### Step 2:
+Train_subset.json is a small part of the CoQA train data and is prepared considering the lightweight configuration.
 ```shell
 python preprocess_CoQA.py --train_file train_subset.json --dev_file dev_subset.json
 ```
-train_subset.json is a small part of the CoQA train data and is prepared considering the lightweight configuration.

 #### Step 3:
 ```shell
 python train_CoQA.py --name model_name --epoches 4 --valid_file dev_subset.json
 ```
 ####
 For the above two methods after training is done, the model and log file are saved in the same directory with the name passed in the "--name" argument.

-This can be also run using the collab notebook "FlowQA.ipynb" and the files given
+This can be also run using the collab notebook "FlowQA.ipynb" and the files given.

 References: